equinor/everest-tutorials/docs/source/well_trajectory/well_trajectory.rst

     :language: yaml
     :lines: 161-167

-After completing the simulation runs and calculating the objective function, EVEREST applies the Stochastic Simplex Approximate Gradient (StoSAG) method to optimize well trajectories toward improved NPV (not shown under **forward _model** snippet above).
+After completing the simulation runs and calculating the objective function, EVEREST applies the Stochastic Simplex Approximate Gradient (StoSAG) method to optimize well trajectories towards improved NPV.
 Following this, EVEREST extrapolates well perturbations around the initial or optimized well coordinates to explore the NPV objective further.
-The process continues until either the maximum number of batches is reached or a stopping criterion is met.
+The process continues until it either converged to a solution or another stopping criterion is met e.g. a maximum number of batches.

 In addition to the EVEREST main configuration file, :file:`well_trajectory_config.yml` defines the well trajectory forward job.
 The following parameters are specified in the file: